AashiDutt/Project_HeartBeat/README.md

 - [x] Add code to analyze stored data using moving averages and using peaks to find estimated Average BPM.
 - [x] Add code to capture patient's image for medical report.
 - [x] Add code to generate PDF report using all the data and plots.
+- [x] Add code to send generated PDF report to patient using patient's email.
 - [ ] Add code to store each user's data in database (MongoDB) for future retrieval.
 - [ ] Add code to retrieve user's previous data and reports from database for doctor's reference.